 Our project is launched to restore the floodplain forests of the Danube delta.

-To protect the locally endangered European pond turtle, one of the breeding site is surveyed and active nests are protected with fencing.
+To protect the locally endangered European pond turtle, one of the breeding sites is surveyed and active nests are protected with fencing.

 The planting season begins.